 This chapter describes the construction activities and sequencing for the proposed drainage scheme and outlines the general mitigation measures which will be implemented to ensure the potential impacts of the construction activities on the environment are avoided, prevented or reduced.
-Construction mitigation measures for specific issues such as biodiversity and ecology are detailed in the relevant chapters.
+Construction mitigation measures for specific issues such as biodiversity, air, noise and water protection are detailed in the relevant chapters.